 Consumers face a number of complex challenges when interacting with the credit reporting system.
 While their efforts are laudable, state and federal regulatory agencies have attempted to assist consumers by engaging in consumer education efforts regarding “repairing credit” that have been relatively limited, focusing primarily on mitigating identity theft and mixed file errors.
 A substantial gap exists between these efforts and the many problems consumers face on a regular basis.
 Credit repair organizations fill that gap.

 Modern credit repair organizations meet a need for consumers who:

-- need non-repair services such as fraud monitoring, identify theft protection, credit monitoring and credit education
+- Need non-repair services such as fraud monitoring, identity theft protection, credit monitoring and credit education

 AACCP members take a holistic approach to helping their clients with credit-related services.
 Their aim is to ensure CRAs receive and then report consumer data that follows equitable reporting processes, is accurate and can be substantiated by furnisher records at the time it is reported.